chainbound/apollo/README.md

 ABI file.

 The last block in `contract` is the `save` block.
 In this block we can do some basic transformations before saving our output, and it provides access to variables and functions that we might need.

+### Save Context
 Any `input` or `output` is provided as a variable by default.
 Other variables available are:
 * `timestamp`